-EYH 2015 Workshop List
+EYH 2020 Student Workshop List

 Computer Science (2 workshops)

-Engineering (2 workshops)
+Electrical Engineering (2 workshops)

-Structural Engineering (2 workshops)
+Physics and Structural Engineering (3 workshops)

 Let's Build a Paper Dome